Changing the Kernel During Training Leads to Double Descent in Kernel Regression: Kernel Gradient Descent with Non-Constant Kernels

 \subsection{Generalization for Non-Constant Kernels}

-In order to evaluate our generalization axiom, we would like to relate $|\fhmu|$ and $\|\yvmu\|$, where $\fhmu\in\fhsvmu$.
-For a constant kernel, this can be obtained from the closed form solutions of Equations \ref{eq:krr} and \ref{eq:kgf_smu}; the bounds are stated in Lemma \ref{thm:const_bound}. \begin{lemma} where $\smin=\smin(\K)$ denotes the smallest eigenvalue of $\K$. \end{lemma} \textbf{Remark:} Equation \ref{eq:const_bound} indicates that there is a connection between $t$ and $\lambda$ as $t=1/\lambda$.
+In order to evaluate Axiom, we would like to relate $|\fhmu(\xsv)|$ and $\|\yvmu\|$.
+For a constant kernel, this can be obtained from the closed form solutions of Equations \ref{eq:krr} and \ref{eq:kgf_smu}; in Lemma \ref{thm:const_bound}, we bound the quotients of the two quantities. \begin{lemma} where $\smin=\smin(\K)$ denotes the smallest singular value of $\K$. \end{lemma}

+\textbf{Remark 1:} Since $\K$ is a symmetric, positive semi-definite matrix, its eigenvalues and singular values coincide.
+To avoid confusion with the regularization parameter, $\lambda$, and to emphasize that $\lmin(\K)=\smin(\K)\geq 0$, we will use the term singular values henceforth.\\ \textbf{Remark 2:} Equation \ref{eq:const_bound} suggests that $t$ and $\lambda$ are connected as $t=1/\lambda$.
 This is also the relation proposed in previous work on the similarities between (kernel) ridge regression and (kernel) gradient flow.

 However, when we allow the kernel to change during training, there in general is no closed-form solution to Equation \ref{eq:kgd_diff_eq}, and we cannot use the bound in Equation \ref{eq:const_bound_t}.
-However, in Proposition \ref{thm:change_bound} we present a generalization of the KGF bound that holds also for non-constant kernels, despite the absence of a closed-form solution for $\fh(\xsv,t)$. \begin{prop}~\\ Let $\ktwobar$ denote the weighted average of $\|\ksv(\tau)\|_2$ during training, with weight function $\left\|\yv-\fhv(\tau)\right\|_2$, and let $\sminbar$ denote the time average of the smallest eigenvalue of $\K(\tau)$ during training, i.e.\
+However, in Proposition \ref{thm:change_bound} we present a generalization of the KGF bound that also holds for non-constant kernels, despite the absence of a closed-form solution for $\fh(\xsv,t)$. \begin{prop}~\\ Let $\ktwobar(t)$ denote the weighted average of $\|\ksv(\tau)\|_2$ during training, with weight function $\left\|\yv-\fhv(\tau)\right\|_2$, and let $\smin(t)$ denote the smallest singular value of $\K(t)$, i.e.\